Phi Tau Phi

 The Phi Tau Phi Scholastic Honor Society of the Republic of China (simply Phi Tau Phi or ΦΤΦ; 中華民國斐陶斐榮譽學會) is an honor society based in Taiwan.
-It was founded in 1921 by American professor Joseph H. Ehlers of Peiyang University, China.
+It was founded in 1921 at Peiyang University, China.
 The Society aims to encourage scholarship, stimulate research, reward scholastic achievement, and form bonds of intellectual and professional fellowship.
-It has recognized 70,000+ members over the past hundred years.
+It has recognized over 70,000 members in the past hundred years.

 History

 On May 25, 1921, Joseph H. Ehlers, then a professor at Peiyang University, proposed the idea to establish an honor society that encourages integrity and diligence across universities in Mainland China.

 On May 4, 1922, the first general meeting was held at the Shanghai Youth Association.
-Fourteen nationwide university representatives, including those from Shanghai Jiao Tong University, National Southeast University, Yenching University, etc., attended the meeting.
+Fourteen nationwide university representatives, including those from Shanghai Jiao Tong University, National Southeast University, Yenching University, and others, attended the meeting.
 The first board of directors was then elected, with Ping-Wen Kuo serving as the president.

 After the retreat of the government of the Republic of China to Taiwan, the society once suspended its activities.
 However, it was resumed in March 1964 at the call of the members.
-Multiple university chapters have since been established in Taiwan, including National Chiao Tung University, Soochow University, National Taiwan University, etc.
+Multiple university chapters have since been established in Taiwan, including National Chiao Tung University, Soochow University, National Taiwan University.

+Phi Tau Phi also has an affiliated organization, the Phi Tau Phi Scholastic Honor Society of America, divided into three regional chapters: East America, Mid-America, and West America.